Aaronnnpf/big-brummie-quiz/README.md

 3. ### Frequent user goals
 * As a frequent user, I want to be able to test myself, friends and family and be able to compare scores.
-* As a frequent user, I want to complete the quiz as quick as i can.
+* As a frequent user, I want to complete the quiz as quickly as I can.
 * As a frequent user, I want to remind myself of what the city has had to offer.

 ## Design